 You don’t buy a fire extinguisher as the fire is breaking out.

 Why subscribe to John H. Rex’s AMR Solutions?

 Extensive experience overseeing antifungal and antibacterial agents thru all development phases

 Active contributor to global efforts to enable the development of new agents

-Dear All (and with thanks to Kevin Outterson for doing the heavy lifting on this note), As you may recall, …
+Dear All (and with thanks to Kevin Outterson for co-authoring), We’ve written and talked before from various perspectives about the …

 Dear All, Andrew Jack of the Financial Times (FT) has produced a superb 5-minute video explainer of the AMR challenge! …

 Dear All, Launched in 2016, the Antimicrobial Stewardship Program (ASP) at the Center for Infectious Disease Research and Policy (CIDRAP) …

 Dear All, For those of you who enjoy listening to learn, here are some updates to recent newsletters that you …